There are a few things about /dev/urandom and /dev/random that are repeated again and again. Still they are false.

 Have you ever waited for /dev/random to give you more random numbers?
 Generating a PGP key inside a virtual machine maybe?
 Connecting to a web server that's waiting for more random numbers to create an ephemeral session key?

 That's the problem.
 It inherently runs counter to availability.
 So your system is not working.
 It's not doing what you built it to do.
 Obviously, that's bad.
 You wouldn't have built it if you didn't need it.
+I'm working on safety-related systems in factory automation.
+Can you guess what the main reason for failures of safety systems is?
+Manipulation.
+Simple as that.
+Something about the safety measure bugged the worker.
+It took too much time, was too inconvenient, whatever.
+People are very resourceful when it comes to finding “inofficial solutions”.

 But the problem runs even deeper: people don't like to be stopped in their ways.
 They will devise workarounds, concoct bizarre machinations to just get it running.
 People who don't know anything about cryptography.
 Normal people.